stuart-williams/next-instantsearch/README.md

 })(Page);
 ```

-You may need to decorate your component with some wrapper components e.g. the `react-redux` store provider.
-This is due to the way `react-instantsearch-dom` handles [server side rendering](https://www.algolia.com/doc/guides/building-search-ui/going-further/server-side-rendering/react/).
+You may need to decorate your component with some wrapper components due to the way `react-instantsearch-dom` handles [server side rendering](https://www.algolia.com/doc/guides/building-search-ui/going-further/server-side-rendering/react/).

 ```javascript
 withInstantSearch({